EmirTutar/Patientenmonitoring/README.md

 1. Clone the repository to your local machine using `git clone <repository-url>`.
 2. Ensure that all external dependencies listed below are properly installed.
 3. Follow the build dependencies instructions to set up the development environment.
+4. Ensure you have credentials set.
+See the Gitlab - Wiki for all credentials needed.

 ## External dependencies
 This project relies on several external frameworks and libraries, including: